ZhengGang85129/DeepLearningForQGJet/README.md

 ## Installation Guide

-We recommend using Miniconda to manage the Python3 enviroment.
+We recommend using Miniconda to manage the Python3 environment.

 ### Step 1(Optional) : Install Miniconda